 What’s the best way to get to the Isles of Scilly?

-There are currently three ways to travel the 28 miles to the Isles of Scilly: by aeroplane, ferry or helicopter.
+There are currently three ways to travel the 28 miles to the Scilly Isles: by aeroplane, ferry or helicopter.
 The flights are expensive relative to the distance so if you’re a family it is far more cost effective to travel by ferry even taking into account the additional costs of fuel and pre- and post-travel accommodation.
 Bear in mind also that the maximum luggage allowance for the flights is 15kg versus 25kg on the ferry.

 Flights by plane and helicopter depart year-round while the ferry stops operating over winter.
 Flights can be delayed in cloudy weather, my parents had to wait several hours for their flight back to the mainland in August.

-The car journey from most parts of England to Cornwall is slow and rather tedious so if you’re not combining your stay on the Scillies with a break in Cornwall, it’s worth considering the overnight sleeper service from London to Penzance.
+The car journey from most parts of England to Cornwall is slow and rather tedious so if you’re not combining your holiday in the Scilly Isles with a break in Cornwall, it’s worth considering the overnight sleeper service from London to Penzance.
 It departs Paddington at 23:45 (you can board an hour before) and arrives into Penzance at 07:50 the following morning.
 It’s around a ten minute walk to the ferry terminal from the station (taxis are available).
 There’s also a daytime service but the overnight journey sounds more fun and is a great option if you want to maximise your days off from work.

 (Journey time 2 hours 45 minutes)